Leixin-Zhang/Socio_Contrastive_Learning/README.md

 - **Toxicity Dataset**: Available from Stanford ESRG
   🔗 https://data.esrg.stanford.edu/study/toxicity-perspectives

-> ⚠️ Note: Please ensure that you comply with the dataset licensing agreements and check access before using the data for model training.
+> ⚠️ Note: Please ensure that you obtain the access of toxic dataset before using it for model training.

 ## 💡 Visualization: